St. Louis Shakespeare Festival

 The Tempest, Two Gentlemen of Verona and Romeo & Zooliet are wholly unique productions — but all are bound by themes of renewal.
 As such, our team proposed creating a thematic identity system for the season, with assets that would translate across print, digital and environmental channels.

-The final strategy included a multi-stage design process involving posters, digital assets, logos and brand guidelines for the 2026 season.
+The final strategy included multi-stage event branding services, including posters, digital assets, logos and brand guidelines for the 2026 season.

 Print Media